alexyuly/chil/README.md

     - Code is consumed by computers.
 Language is consumed by humans.
     - Make code as [semantic](https://dictionary.cambridge.org/us/dictionary/english/semantic) as possible.
 In other words, make code as meaningful as possible, *to humans*.
     - Eliminate extraneous symbols wherever possible.
 Quotes (`"'`), braces (`{}[]`), and parentheses (`()`) which serve as compiler indications should be avoided wherever possible.
-- Reduce the distance between synchronous vs. asynchrous control flow and functions vs. generators *A.K.A.* streams.
+- Reduce the distance between synchronous vs. asynchronous control flow and functions vs. generators *A.K.A.* streams.
     - Developers and users both are concerned with the flow of time ("why").
     - Make the flow of time an abstract convention, rather than a concrete syntax.
     - At all but the lowest level of code, synchronous vs. asynchronous control flow and functions vs. streams should be syntactically indistinct, but semantically implied.